cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 }
 ```

-Which is code that you probably do not need to change.
+This is code that you probably do not need to change.

 Ignite CLI also creates boilerplate code to have the message conform to the [`sdk.Msg`](https://github.com/cosmos/cosmos-sdk/blob/9fd866e3820b3510010ae172b682d71594cd8c14/types/tx_msg.go#L11-L33) type: